pemcg/manageiq-automation-howto-guide/chapter10/ways_of_entering_automation.md

 ### Control Policy Actions

-A **Control Policy Action** can be created that launches a Custom Automation Instance.
+A **Control Policy Action** can be created that launches a Custom Automation Instance:
 <br> <br>

 ![screenshot](images/screenshot1.png?)